Approximately 784 students finished school with a degree in Physics from 27 degree programs available in California.

 It's hard to find a better school than University of California - San Diego if you wish to pursue Physics as a major.
 In addition to its bachelor's programs, University of California - San Diego offers graduate degrees in Physics.
 This school has one of the largest student bodies in California.

 International students from over 48 different countries are represented at this school.
 This school appeals to the best of the best; the typical SAT score of applicants is around 1,335.
 Get each of the crucial facts on UCSD by looking at their scorecard.

 It is hard to find a better school than University of California - Irvine if you wish to study Physics.
 University of California - Irvine offers graduate degrees in physics for those interested in an advanced degree.
 The location in a big city is wonderful for young people trying to find adequate prospects for social networking, experience, and discovery.

 Study hard for the SAT; the standard score of applicants to UC Irvine is 1,160.
 You might want to commit to an ACT preparation class before taking the test because the typical ACT score is 26.
 A virtual tour is a good way to find out more about University of California - Irvine.

 Pomona College is among your top options if you want to study Physics.
 Graduates of the physics program make around $58,748 in the first five years of working and $91,778 after their first five years of working.
-Located in Claremont, California, delivers a safe and sound, suburban experience for college students.
+It is found in the suburban location of Claremont, California.

 If you are considering Economics, you are in excellent company.
 It is the most well liked major at this college.
 Around 80.9% of the educators at Pomona College are full-time and get normal office hours, so they should be more accessible to students.
 Pomona College has one of the best graduation rates in the nation, with 91.3% of college students completing their degree in four years.
 Go on a virtual tour to know more about Pomona.